The Swedish Anti-Corruption Institute (Sw: Institutet Mot Mutor “IMM”) is a non-profit organization founded in 1923.

-The Institute’s mission is to promote ethical decision processes within business as well as within the rest of the community and to prevent the use of bribes and other types of corruption as a means for affecting decision processes
+The Institute’s mission is to promote ethical decision processes within business as well as within the rest of the community and to prevent the use of bribes and other types of corruption as a means for affecting decision processes.

-IMM puts great emphasis on information to businesses and trade confederations, media and authorities on ethical business behaviour including laws and court cases on corruptive marketing and bribery.
+The Institute puts great emphasis on information to businesses and trade confederations, media and authorities on ethical business behaviour including laws and court cases on corruptive marketing and bribery.

 The Code of Business Conduct

 The Business Code covers all businesses obliged to maintain bookkeeping, including publicly owned companies, and covers all types of benefits.
 The Business Code complements and clarifies the Swedish Penal Code.
 The Code is further generally stricter than the Swedish Penal Code, thus anyone following the Code should be able to count on his or her actions being legal.